 • WV became the first state to have a sales tax, effective on July 1, 1921.
 That one's a little bit embarrassing.

-• the New River Gorge Bridge is the longest single arch bridge in the Western Hemisphere and the 3rd longest in the world.
+• The NRG Bridge is the longest single arch bridge in the Western Hemisphere and the 3rd longest in the world.

 • Mother’s Day was first observed as a holiday in Grafton, WV in 1908.
 It became a national holiday in 1914.
 Today it's celebrated internationally.
-We love our mamma's.
+We love our mommas.

 • WV is the third most heavily forested state in the nation.
-It's wild and wonderful, it's almost heaven, and it's home.
+It's wild and wonderful.
+It's almost heaven.
+It's home.

 • West Virginia's state motto is "Mountaineers are Always Free."

-Intrigued by these facts?
+Intrigued?
 Ask for more when you get here.
-We're full of it [interesting facts!] and love to share :)
+We're full of it (interesting facts!) and love to share.